 Prior to entering academia, Kittrie served for 11 years at the Department of State, where he received the Superior Honor Award and Meritorious Honor Award.
 As the department’s lead nuclear affairs attorney, Kittrie participated in successfully negotiating five U.S.-Russia nuclear agreements during 15 trips to Moscow.
 Kittrie also served as director of the department’s Office of International Anti-Crime Programs, as lead attorney for export controls, and as special assistant to the Under Secretary of State for Economic and Business Affairs.
 Earlier, he served as legislative assistant and press spokesman for a Member of Congress.

-While serving as a professor, Kittrie has remained active as a practitioner, including by serving since 2019 as a part-time advisor on international legal issues to NATO’s Supreme Allied Commander Europe.
-He has also testified before various Senate and House committees.
+While serving as a professor, Kittrie has remained active as a practitioner, including by serving from 2019 to 2025 as a part-time advisor on international legal issues to NATO’s Supreme Allied Commander Europe.
+In 2021, Kittrie was awarded the Serge Lazareff Prize, bestowed by NATO Supreme Headquarters Allied Powers Europe for exceptional contributions to NATO in the legal arena.

 Kittrie is a recipient of the Centennial Professor of the Year award at ASU, a university-wide honor presented in recognition of outstanding teaching inside and outside of the classroom.
 In addition, he served for a year as the elected Chair of the Committee on Scholarship of the Association of American Law Schools.